 Over the years the Club had held its regular meetings in a camera store, various community center clubrooms, a recreation center, a high school, and several libraries.
 It usually had two meetings a month.
 Up until 1975, there were only two categories for the competitions: color slides and monochrome prints.
 In 1976, four print meetings included a color print competition.
 By 1983, every print competition included color prints for both novice and advanced classes.
 The slide competitions have remained basically the same, except that the number of allowed slide entries was reduced from three to two in 1982 due to the large number of entries.
 In 2008 the slide category was changed to digital projected.
-The Club recently reviewed its competition rules, and beginning in 2014-15, there are two categories for each competition: digital projected image and prints.
-Members can enter up to two images (monochrome or color) in each category.
+The Club recently reviewed its competition rules, and beginning in 2014-15, there are two categories for each competition: Projected (digital images) and Prints.
+Members can enter up to two images (monochrome or color, unless otherwise specified in the month's competition topic) in each category.

-The original "workshops" consisted of short 15-minute presentations given by members at the beginning of each main meeting "to provide an exchange of information and first-hand experience on photographic techniques and materials."
+The original "workshops" consisted of short 15minute presentations given by members at the beginning of each main meeting "to provide an exchange of information and first-hand experience on photographic techniques and materials."
 (The name was changed to "shortshorts" in 1970; and then to "mini-workshops.")
 In the mid-1960s "study groups" met monthly, first for color slides and later for monochrome prints.
 These were joined by the New Directions Workshop in 1981, and a few years later by the Composition and Presentation Workshop.
 Also in the 1980s, there was a View Camera Group, a Creative Workshop, and two one-year workshops on the Fine Print and Retouching.
 In the 1990s, we added a workshop on Computer Imaging.
+We currently conduct workshops, along with education and photo sharing, under our "A Closer Focus" meetings.